National Alfred Hitchcock Day (March 12)

 When is the Holiday?

 It’s observed every year on March 12.
-The date isn’t tied directly to his birth or death, which adds to the mystery, but it’s become a recognized day among film fans and movie historians.
+The date isn’t tied to his birth or death, which feels strangely appropriate.
+A little mysterious.
+Slightly unexplained.
+Very on brand.

 Who Invented the Holiday?